johnemyers/iste-612/checkpoint-2/checkpoint-2.md

 # Introduction

-There has been a recent uptick in the conversations surrounding the notion of "Unidentified Flying Objects," or UFOs, in the media due to Congressional inquiries on the topic.
-The United States Government Freedom of Information Act (FOIA) preserves individual citizens' rights to ask for and receive previously unreleased documents possessed by the Government upon request.
-When these documents are released according to the law, "Internet detectives" pour through the documents to find that hidden nugget of information.
-In the case of this project, we want to see if there are any hidden patterns surrounding the origin of these so-called UFOs that the Government hasn't disclosed before.
-We will apply our developed system to a series of documents released by the Central Intelligence Agency (CIA) through a FOIA request to better understand the nature of the data.
+We want to see if there are any hidden patterns surrounding the origin of the so-called UFOs that the Government hasn't disclosed before.
+We will apply our developed system to a series of PDF documents released by the Central Intelligence Agency (CIA) through a FOIA request to better understand the nature of the data.

 # Source Data Collection